robsontenorio/laravel-tdd-docs/README.md

 Make your tests as usual and include only the comments you need to generate the reports.

-Develop your software using TDD with clean workflow and get a bonus with zero effort: living docs.
+Develop your software using TDD with clean workflow and get a bonus with zero effort: **living docs**.

 # Background